NoraCodes/nora.codes/content/post/a-story-about-my-personal-trainer.markdown

 categories:
 - Open Source
 - Culture
+description: Microsoft's forced updates caused major issues for a small business I used to work with.
 ---

 This is a story about a woman who runs her own small business as a personal trainer.
 She uses Microsoft Publisher to create her at-home training programmes and Excel for keeping track of payments, et cetera.
 She has a Win XP computer from 2004.